Welcome to today's edition of the Rush 24-7 podcast.

 I disagree.

-We have they're the lone democratic outpost in that region.
+They're the lone democratic outpost in that region.

-They do a lot or have done a lot of dirty work in that region that we won't do, can't do, and much of it we'll never hear about because it would divulge their uh involvement.
+They do a lot or have done a lot of dirty work in that region that we won't do, can't do, and much of it we'll never hear about because it would divulge their involvement.

-I have met them, I have been there.
+I have been there.

-I want to send them away.
+I want to send them.

 Do you want to see Israel wiped off the map?